 Robert Mueller’s probe is facing accusations of a conflict of interest.
 An associate of conservative operative Roger Stone who was called to testify says he was questioned prior to his testimony by a lawyer who once represented Hillary Clinton and the Clinton Foundation.
-The Stone associate, Tyler Nixon, said he it’s “deeply troubling” that the lawyer, Jeannie Rhee, would be involved with the Mueller probe.
+The Stone associate, Tyler Nixon, said it’s “deeply troubling” that the lawyer, Jeannie Rhee, would be involved with the Mueller probe.
 Because of that conflict of interest, Nixon is calling for Rhee to be removed or to recuse herself from the investigation.

 —QUOTABLE: “[Rhee’s involvement] was not disclosed to me prior to my testimony, and I find this to be deeply troubling and certainly Ms. Rhee should be recused or removed from the investigation.” -Nixon